neoforged/.github/primers/1.21.5/index.md

         - `filterMode` is now a `FilterMode`
             - Same with `setFilterMode` for the int parameter
         - `blitAndBlendToScreen` no longer takes in the viewport size parameters
+        - `framebufferId` is removed
+        - `checkStatus` is removed
+        - `bindWrite`, `unbindWrite`, `setClearColor` is removed
+        - `blitToScreen` no longer takes in any parameters
+        - `blitAndBlendToScreen` -> `blitAndBlendToTexture`, not one-to-one
+        - `clear` is removed
 - `com.mojang.blaze3d.platform`
+    - `DepthTestFunction` - An enum representing the supported depth tests to apply when rendering a sample to the framebuffer.
+    - `GlConst#toGl` - Maps some reference object to its associated OpenGL code.
+    - `GlDebug` -> `com.mojang.blaze3d.opengl.GlDebug`
     - `GlStateManager`
         - `_blendFunc`, `_blendEquation` is removed
         - `_glUniform2(int, IntBuffer)`, `_glUniform4(int, IntBuffer)` is removed